chorshik/TorchCCTV/README.md

 SocketApp based on python socket
 #### ZeroMQ

-SocketApp based on asyncio, ZeroMQ REQ/REP pattern
+SocketApp based on asyncio, ZeroMQ REQ/REP pattern with authentication for clients and server
 ### WebUI

-Django project with simple authorization using postgres
+Django ASGI project with simple authorization using postgres and WebSocket for send video

 ![Web user interface](images/webui.png)